nicosisaiahpaz-eng/Programming-Assignment-4/README.md

 * `axes[].set_ylabel()` - names the Y-axis of the bar chart inside the parenthesis.
 * `plt.ylim()` - sets the Y-axis' limit specified inside the parenthesis
 * `plt.tight_layout()` - organizes the overall layout as to prevent overlaps and uneven spacing between the graphs
+* `fig.text()` - inserts text into the figure with the positioning, actual text, and other features such as text style being specified inside the parenthesis

 ```python
 df['Average'] = df[['Math', 'Electronics', 'GEAS', 'Communication']].mean(axis=1)